Logiqx/wca-ipy/docs/Privacy_Notice.md

 - Public information from the WCA; name, nationality, gender and competition results
 - Additional information (where provided); full date of birth or partial date of birth (e.g. year and month or year alone)

+We do <u>not</u> hold personal information such as address, e-mail or phone number.

 ### How we get the information and why we have it